ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-applications-index-page/README.md

 **Learning objective:** By the end of this lesson, students will be able to build the `applications` index route and view.

-## Building the applications landing page
+## Building the applications index page

 Now that we have most of the key components in place, we can start to connect our controller to pages a user interacts with.